bogdan-szabo-sociomantic/ocean-1/README.rst

   If received byte buffer has version with no matching ``StructPrevious`` or ``StructNext`` aliases for this struct, runtime error will happen.

+``ocean.math.Range``
+  New module with a struct for basic operations (overlaps, subset, superset, subtract, etc) over integer ranges.

 Migration Instructions
 ^^^^^^^^^^^^^^^^^^^^^^